lindig/xs-shipyard/README.md

 The build takes into account your UID and GID to ensure that files shared between host and container have the right identity.

-The name of the container image is:
+The name of the container image is

     lindig/xs-shipyard

+and you can download pre-built containers from Docker:

+    docker pull lindig/xs-shipyard

 ## Developing XenServer Packages - Overview